gaissa/Hangman/README.md

 Hangman
 =======

-Just a simple hangman version for console with C#.
+A simple hangman prototype for console/terminal with C#.